Ana-Ciobanu/SolveMath/README.md

 **RBAC Summary:**
     - All users are assigned the `user` role by default.
     - The `admin` role is only assigned via the admin creation script and cannot be set through registration.
-    - JWT tokens include the user's role, which is checked for access to protected endpoints.
+    - The user's role is checked for access to protected endpoints.